vivesweb/cli-math-ml-table/README.md

 # cli-math-ml-table
-PHP-CLI math table generation for helps in Machine Learning input features cleaning process.
-You can use this table to visualize any type of data, but incorporates features intended for the use of dataset cleansing.
+PHP-CLI math table is used for view data structure in format table.
+Has features oriented to datasets before deep learning process.
+Anyway you can to use this class to visualize any type of data.
+It cannot do any calc, only visualize the data in an understandable visualization.

 You need always clean your data in the dataset before process of deep learning.
-If you have wrong, empty data, the model will not work properly.
+If you have wrong, empty data, values that can be splitted (as datetimes fields), the model will not work properly.
 You have to pass quality data.
-Knowing what structure the data of the dataset has to be able to 'fix' it before the process is essential, and the table helps to visualize this data in a simple way to identify it.
+Knowing what structure the data of the dataset has to be able to 'fix' it before the process is essential, and the cli-math-ml-table helps to visualize this data in a simple way to identify it.

-**Cli-math-ml-table class** is used to visualize the data, but it does not calculate anything.
-It only helps to visualize them in a correct way.
-To pass the data to this class, you have to use dataset techniques and Data engineering processes.
+To pass the data to this class, you have to use dataset techniques and Data engineering processes before.
 The class that performs them will be published soon.

 ## Data engineering support Class in PHP that visualize data in table format to detect errors in input datasets.
 It will help you visually to get a consistent datasets.